kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

 ##  We're not in Kansas anymore

-When AI lowers the cost of creating features to nearly zero, **speed is no longer the scarce resource**.
-The scarce resource becomes **judgment**.
+When AI lowers the cost of creating code and features to nearly zero, **speed is no longer the scarce resource**.
+The scarce resource becomes **judgement**.

-This demands a new craft for Product Managers: what could be termed  **focused restraint**.
+This demands a new craft for Product Managers: what could be termed focused restraint.

-- Experiment widely, but cut ruthlessly.
+- Experiment widely using lots more data but cut ruthlessly.
 - Invest in features that matter both to human trust _and_ to agent logic.
 - Balance automation with areas where emotional resonance or human reassurance still creates stickiness.

-Differentiation in this world won’t come from owning the most advanced model — those are commoditising fast.
+Differentiation in this world won’t come from owning the most advanced model as those are commoditising fast.
 It will come from:

 - **Proprietary data assets** that agents cannot replicate.